Fortune Magazine has a very interesting article on “Improve Urban Infrastructure? There’s an app for that.”

 - Are the routes safe, or are routes avoided due to safety concerns?

-- Is preventative maintenance enough given the utilisation of the cycleway, footpath or track?
+- Is preventative maintenance enough given the utilization of the cycleway, footpath or track?

 Oregon Department of Transportation and Portland Bureau of Transportation are now using big data available from Strava for transportation planning, route usage analysis, and planning cycleway safety improvements.

 Future extension of the use of this type of crowdsourced data will be to couple it with crowdsourcing condition inspections – so, for example, a cyclist using Stava can quickly push a maintenance issue they see or ride over, and think is a safety concern, to the municipality – which can then be used for maintenance intervention prioritisation, and also customer concern and feedback analysis.

 Big data is here to stay and is only going to get bigger as more applications and uses are found.

-Also think about how you can use crowdsourced big data to improve your infrastructure management analysis, and subsequent programs and infrastructure maintenance, renewal and capacity improvement interventions.
+Also think about how you can use crowdsourced big data to improve your infrastructure asset management analysis, and subsequent programs and infrastructure maintenance, renewal and capacity improvement interventions.